mietteinen/calendarium/README.md

     **Note**: The `qmake` and `make` tools have different versions.
 If your terminal does not find one of the tools, it can usually be found in the Qt installation folder.

-    - On **Windows** I had to navigate to `C:\Qt\Qt5.12.12\5.12.12\mingw73_64\bin\` where I found my version, which was `mingw32-make`.
+    - On **Windows** navigate to the Qt installation folder (e.g. `C:\Qt\Qt5.12.12\5.12.12\mingw73_64\bin\`), in which you can find the correct `make` installation.
+For me it was `mingw32-make`.

     - On **Linux** the tools worked as they should, but they could be found at `~/<user>/Qt/6.1.1/gcc_64/bin/` if needed.

 6. Now the executable should have been generated in the build output directory.
-On a Linux machine, navigating to the correct folder and typing `./<executable>` runs the application (replace <executable> with the name, in this case most likely CalendarCPP).
+On a Linux machine, navigating to the correct folder and typing `./<executable>` runs the application (replace <executable> with the name, in this case most likely being CalendarCPP).
 If you are on a Windows machine, just double clicking the newly generated `.exe` does the trick.

 ## Additional Notes